 Future scholarship, however, is quite likely to reinforce the contention of this broad essay.
 Field hockey was a successful and valuable part of the curriculum and the recreation program, and, later, the intercollegiate athletics program at the University of Northern Iowa for over eighty years.

 Essay by University Archivist Gerald L. Peterson; research by Student Assistant Julie Herrig and Library Assistant David Glime; scanning by Library Assistant David Glime; February-March 2011; Photos updated by Lydia L. Pakala June 2019.
-Updated by Matthew Bancroft-Smithe February, 2021.
+Updated by Matthew Bancroft-Smithe February, 2021; photos and citations updated by graduate assistant Eliza Mussmann May 5, 2023.